-Traditional Medicine: Traditional healers are consulted by approximately 70% of the South African population, usually in conjunction with modern biomedical services.
-In 2016, there were an estimated 200,000 such practitioners, including herbalists (inyanga), diviners (sangomas) (see Religion and Spirituality), surgeons (iingcibi), and birth attendants (ababelethisi or abazalisi).
+Traditional Medicine: Traditional healers are consulted by approximately 70%-80% of the South African population, usually in conjunction with modern biomedical services.
+There are an estimated 150,000-200,000 such practitioners, including herbalists (inyanga), diviners (sangomas) (see Religion and Spirituality), surgeons (iingcibi), and birth attendants (ababelethisi or abazalisi).